shreyasgowda63/NS_3/src/energy/doc/energy.rst

 source is recharged.

-Dynamic Device Energy Model
+Basic Device Energy Model
-###########################
+#########################

-The Dynamic Device Energy Model is an energy consumption model to provide a simple way of modelling devices which are not represented in ns-3 themselves.
+The Basic Device Energy Model is an energy consumption model to provide a simple way of modelling devices which are not represented in ns-3 themselves.
 An example for this could be an MCU which is not implemented in ns-3 itself and therefore doesn't allow for direct mirroring of states.
 Instead, state changes have to be handled manually.
-This is where the Dynamic Device Energy Model can be used.
+This is where the Basic Device Energy Model can be used.

 Before the model can be used, one has to create a collection of states to allow for different energy consumption states.
 Each of these states composes of an index to access it later, as well as a name and current consumption in Amperes.
-In the form of a Dynamic Device Energy Model States instance, this collection of states can then be assigned to one or more Dynamic Device Energy Models.
+In the form of a Basic Energy Model States instance, this collection of states can then be assigned to one or more Basic Device Energy Models.
 From there on, manual and automatic state changes can be configured.

 The state of this model can be changed in multiple ways.
 Next to the simple `ChangeState` method, which does exactly what it sounds like, the `ScheduleChangeState` method can be used to configure a state change that should take place after a defined period of time.
-Especially when incorporating callbacks from other ns-3 classes and models, the Dynamic Device Energy Model can be used to set up a simple but dynamic and powerful energy consumption model which can be used for a multitude of modeled devices.
+Especially when incorporating callbacks from other ns-3 classes and models, the Basic Device Energy Model can be used to set up a simple but dynamic and powerful energy consumption model which can be used for a multitude of modeled devices.

-Lastly, the Dynamic Device Energy Model provides callbacks for energy depleted and recharged events.
+Lastly, the Basic Device Energy Model provides callbacks for energy depleted and recharged events.
 Next to this, the total energy consumption, the current state, and the model's current can be accessed as `TracedValues`.